LucasSilva194/MisterioGeografico/README.md

 The Digital Geography Escape Room includes the following features:

-Multiple levels with increasing difficulty.
+Multiple levels with increasing difficulty
-Puzzles and clues related to geography.
+Puzzles and clues related to geography
-Timer to keep track of your progress.
+Timer to keep track of your progress
-Engaging and interactive interface.
+Engaging and interactive interface

 ## Technologies Used

 The game was developed using the following technologies:

-HTML.
+HTML
-CSS.
+CSS
-JavaScript.
+JavaScript

 ## Credits